rsjk/RandomTiming/README.md

 * Python Virtual Machine http://35.193.182.65/

 ## Testing
 The testing script is testscript.py.
 The script accepts the URL of the generator to test as an argument.
 To run the script, execute "python testscript.py [URL of Generator]".
 We ran the script for each generator 10 times, generating 1000 numbers each time.
-The script checks that at least 750 numbers are unique.
+The script checks that at least 750 numbers are unique in each run.
 Our test results are in the TestResults directory.
 Each test was successful.

 ## Deployment Instructions
 Instructions to create your own deployments of the apps.